My Shortish Story

 We bought a one-way ticket to see the world together.
 We talked about doing this together and saved up for years but it always felt like a far-away-fantasy.
 We finally made it a reality.
 We saw 21 countries across 5 continents and it was magical.
 My perspective on the world expanded to combustion.

-I knew I wanted to build my own creative business centered around writing.
-I registered my LLC just a couple of months before we left the country with absolutely no solid plan.
+I knew I wanted to build my own creative business centered around writing for years, and the time was finally here to start manifesting my dreams.
+I registered my LLC just a couple of months before we left the country with absolutely no solid plan, but a lot of passion and determination.
 I knew I needed to trust the process.
 So you know what I did?
 I started writing.
 Every damn day.
-I started a passion blog.
-I journaled religiously for over 300 days and my visions kept getting clearer and clearer.
+I started a passion blog and I journaled religiously for over 300 days until my visions kept getting clearer and clearer.
 I was inspired.
 I wanted to create and inspire others.
-I rediscovered my true self again.
+I finally rediscovered my true self again.

 Now, here I am.
 I have been building a storytelling business so I can help you express your truth and build your own brand and business through stories.
-I hope you become part of my story, and I really can’t wait to be in yours.
+I hope you become part of my story, and I really can’t wait to be a part of yours.